Dallas Goedert Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- Goedert's 47.7 receiving yards per game in his seven matchups against the Football Team are 7.8 fewer than his over/under for Sunday's game.
+- Against the Football Team, Goedert has averaged 47.7 receiving yards per game in his seven career matchups, 7.8 fewer than his over/under for Sunday's game.

-- In seven matchups, Goedert has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Football Team.
+- Goedert has caught a touchdown pass against the Football Team once, but did not have multiple TDs in that game.

-- The Football Team are conceding 280.2 passing yards per game this year, the NFL's 30th-ranked pass defense.
+- The Football Team are allowing 280.2 passing yards per game this year, the NFL's 30th-ranked pass defense.

-- At 2.2 passing TDs conceded per game, the Football Team defense is ranked 32nd in the league.
+- At 2.2 passing TDs allowed per game, the Football Team defense is ranked 32nd in the league.

 Recent Performances

-- In last week's outing against the Giants, Goedert was targeted four times, picking up 28 yards on two receptions.
+- In last week's matchup with the Giants, Goedert reeled in two passes for 28 yards while being targeted four times.

-- Goedert's 19 targets have resulted in 15 receptions for 268 yards (89.3 ypg) and two touchdowns in his last three games.
+- Over his last three games, Goedert has caught 15 passes on 19 targets for 268 yards and two touchdowns, averaging 89.3 yards per game.

 Goedert's Philadelphia Teammates